globerhofer/HIPAA-policies/source/sections/11-incident_response_policy.md

    5. Secure Chat.
    6. Anonymously through workforce members desired channels.
 2. The individual receiving the report facilitates completion of an [Incident Identification form](sections/IH-Identification.pdf) and notifies the Security Officer (if not already done).
-3. The Security Officer determines if the issue is a Event, Precursor, Indication, or Incident.
+3. The Security Officer determines if the issue is an Event, Precursor, Indication, or Incident.
    1. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.
       1. Non-Technical Event (minor infringement): the Security Officer completes a [SIR Form](sections/sir-form.doc) and investigates the incident.
       2. Technical Event: Assign the issue to an IT resource for resolution.
 This resource may also be a contractor or outsourced technical resource, in the event of a small office or lack of expertise in the area.